TeaPearce/Struct_Weight_Priors_CNNs/README.md

 ## Notice

 The purpose of this repo is to provide some depth behind the paper.
 It's not production ready.
-Feel free to fork/fix etc, but I won't be actively maintaining/developing/updating this repo.
+Feel free to fork/fix etc, but I won't be actively maintaining/developing/updating this repo, nor responding to minor bugs.